serpentis64/Ecliptica/README.md

 ### Input/Output
 - The `i` command allows the user to input a string, which is converted into ASCII values and stored in memory.
 - The `O` and `o` commands output the value at the memory pointer, either as a character or a number, respectively.

+### Todo
+ - optimize the code performance is awfull

+pypy is recommended because interpreter is  slow